James Russ

 Tantalus Estate VineyarD

-70-72 Onetangi Rd, Onetangi, Waiheke Island, Auckland.
+70-72 Onetangi Road, Onetangi, Waiheke Island, Auckland.

 'Divine Lighting' - An excerpt from Interior Magazine dec-feb 2016-17 - Written by Camille Khouri

-Tantalus Photography by Jeremy Toth
+Tantalus Photography by Jeremy Toth.

 Materials used: Grape vines, Manuka tree, cast brass, brass pipe, handblown glass spheres, miniature LED